Electrophoretic color marker

-An electrophoretic color marker is used to monitor the progress of agarose gel electrophoresis and polyacrylamide gel electrophoresis (PAGE) since DNA, RNA, and most proteins are colourless.
-They are also referred to as tracking dyes, and are frequently present in loading dyes as well as molecular weight ladders.
+An electrophoretic color marker is a chemical used to monitor the progress of agarose gel electrophoresis and polyacrylamide gel electrophoresis (PAGE) since DNA, RNA, and most proteins are colourless.
+The color markers are made up of a mixture of dyes that migrate through the gel matrix alongside the sample of interest.
+They are typically designed to have different mobilities from the sample components and to generate colored bands that can be used to assess the migration and separation of sample components.